elenasamuylova/drafts/llm_course.md

 ### Discriminative tasks

-Discriminative models focus on **making decisions or predictions**.
+Discriminative models focus on making decisions or predictions.

 They take input data and classify it into predefined categories or predict numerical outcomes.
-In simpler terms, they’re great at answering **"yes or no," "which one," or "how many"** questions.
+In simpler terms, they’re great at answering "yes or no," "which one," or "how many" questions.

 **Examples:**
 - Classifying images as cat or dog.